bcallaway11/ptetools/README.md

-modification, this function should be availble for most any sort of treatment effects application — for example, if you can solve the baseline 2x2 case in difference in differences, you should use that function here, and the `pte` package will take care of dealing with the variation in treatment timing.
+modification, this function should be availble for most any sort of treatment effects application — for example, if you can solve the baseline 2x2 case in difference in differences, you should use that function here, and the `ptetools` package will take care of dealing with the variation in treatment timing.

-If `attgt_fun` returns an influence function, then the `pte` package will also conduct inference using the multiplier bootstrap (which is fast) and produce uniform confidence bands (which adjust for multiple testing).
+If `attgt_fun` returns an influence function, then the `ptetools` package will also conduct inference using the multiplier bootstrap (which is fast) and produce uniform confidence bands (which adjust for multiple testing).

 The default output of `pte` is an overall treatment effect on the treated (i.e., across all groups that participate in the treatment in